I’m sorry that I can’t really recommend Terra Nova to diehard AOR fans anymore after listening to this.

 WEBLINKS: NA

-Because of this state of affairs, I have not listened to any Terra Nova music since 2015’s ‘Reinvent Yourself’ which (in my opinion) began their downward slide.
-The band was involved with another Dutch project called Two Of A Kind which was different due to the two female vocalists used and it wasn’t quite as dull as this.
+Because of this state of affairs, I have not listened to any Terra Nova music since 2015’s ‘Reinvent Yourself. ‘ Which (in my opinion) began their downward slide.
+The band was involved with another Dutch project Two Of A Kind a different entity due to two female vocalists.
+It wasn’t quite as dull as this.

 The Songs